-Is CBD Oil Federally Legal?
+Is CBD Oil Federally Legal When it Contains CBDa?

 So, to help you make an informed decision here is a detailed breakdown of the exact legal status of buying and selling CBD oil in America.
+Plus, we’ll explain a bit more about CBDa, the acidic precursor to CBD, and it’s legal status, since all of our Tanasi hemp-extracts contain a patent-pending formulation of CBD and CBDa that our team of researchers has discovered is 2X more effective than formulations containing CBD alone.

 Legalities of CBD Oil

-In 2014, CBD oil came into the forefront of legal discussions due to its rising popularity.
+In 2014, CBD oil came to the forefront of legal discussions due to its rising popularity.
 Eventually, the government passed the Agricultural Act of 2014 (2014 Farm Bill), making new legal allowances for the hemp industry while analyzing its various processes.
 Until that point, hemp was a controlled substance, so the federal government largely ignored the industry.
 Once hemp’s legal status changed, however, it became imperative to further understand what regulations were necessary to protect consumers.

 Now let’s fast forward to 2018: further adjustments were made to the 2014 Farm Act, introducing the new 2018 Farm Act.
 What exactly was its aim?
 To remove hemp from the Schedule 1 Controlled Substances List, using the premise that any cannabis product with THC content less than 0.3% was now legal and removed from this list.